 Computer auto backup, which also known as schedule backup, refers to a series of backups will be created in a consistent and timely manner.
 Apparently, to backup data is essential for the multiple reasons behind data loss, such as system crash, incompatible update, hardware failure, etc. It is hard to always remember to create a backup continually, but you can easily to create a scheduled backup to run backups automatically.
 In Windows 10/8/7, you can use the built-in backup utility to create automatic backups, but it has some limitations, such as only NTFS formatted partition can be protected.
 Therefore, if you want to perform scheduled backup in a more flexible and convenient way, you may consider using a third-party backup software.

 A free backup software AOMEI Backupper Standard allows you to perform scheduled backups without limitations.
 It supports Windows 10/8/7 and many file systems including NTFS, FAT32, FAT16, EXT2, and EXT3.
 Therefore, you can backup Windows and Linux dual boot system.
 You can backup to external hard drive, NAS network location, DVD, or any other locations that File Explorer detects.
-It provides a very intuitive interface that allows you to set up daily, weekly or monthly scheduled backup with a few clicks.
+It provides a very intuitive interface that allows you to set up daily, weekly, monthly or event triggers scheduled backup or event triggered backup with a few clicks.
 What’s more, you can use Windows Task Scheduler to run the backup schedule jobs.
 Besides regular full backup, AOMEI Backupper enables you to perform differential backup and incremental backup, which is set as default when you create a scheduled backup.
 The incremental/differential backup will only include changed or newly added files into the backup, so it saves more disk space and time.
 Additionally, it allows you to create bootable media, so you can use it to restore system when your computer fails to boot.

 With AOMEI Backupper, you can create multiple scheduled backups with more backup options in a more flexible way.
 Let’s see how it works: